Running out of ideas for breakfast? Don't sweat it, I've it all covered for you guys!

 Everyone knows how important it is to have breakfast EVERY morning, even a small one.
 Yep, our body needs fuel to kick off the day.
 But do you really understand why?

-So basically when you sleep your body "doesn't".
-This is the time for it to come into action for repairing and growing.
+So basically, when you sleep your body "doesn't".
+This is the time for it to come into action to repair and grow.
 Along these lines, the body's process blows off lots of energy, which explains why we need some fuel when waking up in the morning.
 Make sense?!

 For the extra mile, the body draws its energy from glucose.
 Glucose is, on one hand, absorbed by the carbohydrate we eat and, on the other hand, stocked either as fat or as glycogen in our liver.
 The liver releases some glycogen in our blood, which nourishes our brain with energy.
 This is the reason why if we skip breakfast we can feel a bit sluggish, sometimes dizzy, and find it hard to focus on something.

-Ok, that's it for the learning part (... oops), I don"t want to sprawl too much on this topic.
+Ok, that's it for the learning part, I don"t want to sprawl too much on this topic.
 Let's jump on my top 5 breakfast picks.

 Breakfast #1: Overnight chia seeds porridge